gatsbyjs/gatsby/docs/docs/gatsby-on-linux.md

 title: Gatsby on Linux
 ---

-# Linux

 This guide assumes you already have a native installation of Linux on your machine.
-The following steps walk through how to install `node` and associated depdendencies.
+The following steps walk through how to install Node.js and associated dependencies.

-### Ubuntu, Debian and other `apt` based distros
+## Ubuntu, Debian, and other `apt` based distros

 Begin by updating and upgrading.